wvanderp/awesome-dutch-osint/README.md

 <https://ovi.rdw.nl/>

-### 🚥 matrix signs
+### 🚥 Matrix signs

 In the Netherlands, we have real-time traffic management through electronic signs above the road.
-These signs are controlled by the Rijkswaterstaat and can limit the speed, close lanes, and give other information.
-You can read more about matrix signs [this dutch Wikipedia page](https://nl.wikipedia.org/wiki/Rijstrooksignalering).
+The Rijkswaterstaat controls these signs and can limit the speed, close lanes, and give other information.
+You can read more about matrix signs [this Dutch Wikipedia page](https://nl.wikipedia.org/wiki/Rijstrooksignalering).

 MXbord.nl is a website that shows all the signs in the Netherlands.

 <https://mxbord.nl/>

+The sources for the information are available at <https://mxbord.nl/bronnen> and mainly point to <https://opendata.ndw.nu/>

 ## 🪑 Things